The-Apple-King/Projects/csci4271/midterm 2 study.md

 ## Read it twice WOOT'12
     only download signed apps, use a different signature while its being checked after install the desired app. this gets passed that check and installs anything with a fake signature

-## supervisor bit
-    all instructions available
-    user mode: no hardware or vm conttrol instructions only way to switch to kernal mode is specified entry point

 ## TCB
     trusted computing base: minimize permissions of users so there is less chance to break security